 Pack an apple and a handful of nuts in your bag so you have them handy.
-This combination of foods will give you a good combination of carbs, protein and some fiber.
-If the fruit and nut snack doesn't appeal to you, grab an energy bar for your pre-workout snack.
-Be sure to read the label to make sure that the one you choose is not high in fat.
+These foods will give you a good combination of carbs, protein, and fiber.
+If the fruits and nuts don’t appeal to you, grab an energy bar for your pre-workout snack.
+Be sure to read the label to make sure that the one you choose is not loaded with artificial ingredients.

-Be sure that your post-workout meal is not laden with fat, since this ingredient will slow down your digestion and make it more difficult for your muscles to get the nutrition they need to recover from the demands placed on them during the exercise.
+Be sure your post-workout meal is not laden with fat since this ingredient will slow down your digestion and will make it more difficult for your muscles to get the nutrition they need to recover from the demands placed on them during exercise.

 Frequently Asked Questions (FAQ)